 If you enjoy the challenge of solving difficult problems and are fascinated by all things mathematical, Cambridge could be the right place for you.
 The Mathematical Tripos is the most demanding undergraduate mathematics course available in Britain and also one of the most rewarding.
 Because there are around 250 new students each year, the department can offer a very wide range of courses.
 The BA degree in Mathematics comprises three years of study.
 In the first year (Part IA) there are only two options:

 Pure and Applied Mathematics

 In the second year (Part IB) there is only one option but some choice in both the number of courses and the areas of study.
 In the third year (Part II) students do typically 8 courses chosen from 35 in total.
 There is also a taught fourth undergraduate year (Part III) leading to an MMath qualification which is open to students with a first class at Part II.
 The Part III course aims to bridge the gap between undergraduate Mathematics and Mathematics Research.

-Essential: A Level / IB Higher Level Mathematics and AS / IB Standard Level Further Mathematics .
+Essential: A Level / IB Higher Level Mathematics and A Level Further Mathematics .

-Highly Desirable: A Level Further Mathematics, A Level / IB Higher Level Physics.
+Highly Desirable: A Level / IB Higher Level Physics.